xin-huang/dadi-cli/README.md

 ### Cacao cloud computing for dadi-cli

-Another resource for cloud computing with dadi-cli is the University of Arizona CyVerse's [Cacao](http://cacao.jetstream-cloud.org/), which provides a convinient GUI for launching instances to run dadi-cli and/or work queue factories.
+Another resource for cloud computing with dadi-cli is the University of Arizona CyVerse's [Cacao](http://cacao.jetstream-cloud.org/), which provides a convinient GUI for launching instances to run dadi-cli and work queue factories.
 Cacao is built on Jetstream2, and users will need an account with Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) and register for allocation.

 A step-by-step guide for getting started on Cacao can be found [here](https://docs.jetstream-cloud.org/ui/cacao/getting_started/#1-login-to-cacao).
 For researchers that need more out of Cacao/Jetstream2, an overview of ACCESS can be found [here](https://allocations.access-ci.org/get-started-overview) and information on allocating resources for Jetstream2 can be found [here](https://docs.jetstream-cloud.org/alloc/overview/).